Domiii/dbdi/README.md

 # Advanced Example

 1. DBDI also provides "fetch and cache", which, when used in `MemoryDataProvider` nodes, can allow for data-binding any remote API.
-The [YtResourceModel's `ytMyChannels`](https://github.com/Domiii/project-empire/blob/aac9dfbe6d22b2f9495af927e6107cacc88b1c80/src/core/multimedia/youtube/YtResourceModel.js#L32) data node gives an example of how to easily fetch YouTube data through the YouTube API which, thanks to DBDI, gets cached automatically and is available through the same data injection schema as any other data.
+In one of my projects, the [YtResourceModel's `ytMyChannels`](https://github.com/Domiii/project-empire/blob/aac9dfbe6d22b2f9495af927e6107cacc88b1c80/src/core/multimedia/youtube/YtResourceModel.js#L32) data node gives an example of how to easily fetch YouTube data through the YouTube API which, thanks to DBDI, gets cached automatically and is available through the same data injection schema as any other data.
-1. The [DataRelationshipGraph test](https://github.com/Domiii/project-empire/blob/master/src/dbdi/__tests__/DataRelationshipGraph.test.js) shows some parts of how many-to-many relationships should work (close to feature-complete).
+1. The [DataRelationshipGraph test](https://github.com/Domiii/dbdi/__tests__/DataRelationshipGraph.test.js) shows some parts of how many-to-many relationships should work (close to feature-complete).

 # Unsorted notes